 If it is does not work at all please let me know and I will try to fix it when I have time.

-One detail to note: it won’t fire when the active/topmost window belongs to a process which is running with privileges elevated higher than what NonStickMouse itself is running with.
+It won’t fire when the active/topmost window belongs to a process which is running with privileges elevated higher than what NonStickMouse itself is running with.

 Subsequently I have also developed a debug version: –